 If you want to create a manual disavow file, then read the Google Search Console blog here.

-How to Use Google Disavow Tool Correctly
+How To Use Google Disavow Tool Correctly

 Google remains the world’s most popular search engine, and that means you need to know how to use Google’s Disavow Tool properly.
-The first step is to contact an experienced SEO expert and have him or her evaluate your site for any possible issues that could be causing Google to improperly index your site.
+The first step is to contact an experienced SEO expert and have him or she evaluate your site for any possible issues that could be causing Google to improperly index your site.

 you should know that this Google tool for disavowing backlinks is fairly new and is not the easiest thing for a webmaster to master.
 This means that most webmasters are going to have a hard time using it and make mistakes in the process.